1965 in the Vietnam War: May

 Soldiers from the 173rd Airborne Brigade arrived in South Vietnam.
 The brigade would be responsible for providing security to Bien Hoa Air Base and the port of Vung Tau, both near Saigon.
 This was the first combat unit from the U.S. Army to arrive in South Vietnam.

 Forty male students at the University of California in Berkeley stood in front of the city's draft board office and burned their draft cards, introducing what would become a common form of antiwar protest and a refusal to join the war effort.
 The 40 UC students were among hundreds who marched to the draft board after a noon rally on the Berkeley campus.
-"While Berkeley police photographers snapped their photos," an Associated Press report noted, "the students squatted in a huddle like a football team and placed their burning cards in a small pile."
+"While Berkeley police photographers snapped their photos," an Associated Press report noted, "the students squatted in a huddle like a football team and placed their burning cards in a small pile".
 Although future draft-card burnings would be made in opposition to the war, the initial protest was against the U.S. intervention in the Dominican Civil War.

+The VC ambushed a supply convoy on Highway 1, 35km south of Danang.
+Three soldiers suffered wounds and three went missing, and six VC were killed.

+As 81mm mortars bombarded Cần Giờ district town, VC overran two Popular Forces posts nearby, one manned by 15 soldiers and the other garrisoned by eight.
+The VC killed or wounded all the defenders.

+In Long Khanh, the VC attacked a Regional Forces company that was guarding a power line along Highway 20, burnt a truck, and fired into a New Life hamlet.
+They then ambushed a relief force consisting of two Regional Forces platoons and three armored cars.
+The VC killed 14 ARVN, wounded seven, and captured eight.
+They destroyed two of the armored cars and damaged two trucks.
+They also captured three machine guns, 13 individual weapons, and 100,000 piastres.